Average Calculator

 📋Steps to Calculate

-1. Enter your set of numbers separated by commas or spaces.
+1. Enter your numbers separated by commas, spaces, or line breaks.

-3. Click "Calculate" to instantly view the mean result, total sum, and count of numbers.
+3. Click Calculate to see the mean, total sum, and count of values.

 Mistakes to Avoid ⚠️